wasiur/wasiur.github.io/index.md

 ## Research Opportunities

-I work in the following broad areas of mathematics:
+I am interested in the following broad areas of mathematics:

-* Applied Probability
+* Theoretical and Applied Probability
 * Stochastic Processes
 * Epidemic Modelling
 * Mathematical Biology
 * Stochastic Reaction Networks
+* Mathematics of Artificial Intelligence (AI) and Data Science

 If you are interested in working with me in any of these areas, please get in touch with me!